• Skip to primary navigation

 These chocolate chip buttermilk muffins are easy to make and no mixer required recipe.
 They are super moist and soft buttermilk muffins full of mini chocolate chips.

-Print Recipe Pin Recipe
+Print Recipe Pin Recipe Leave a Review

 Ingredients

-• 2 ¼ cup All-purpose flour
+• 2 1/4 cup All-purpose flour

-• ¾ tablespoon Baking powder
+• 3/4 TBSP Baking powder

-• ½ teaspoon Baking soda
+• 1/2 tsp Baking soda

-• ½ teaspoon Salt
+• 1/2 tsp Salt

-• 1 cup White granulated sugar plus a little extra to sprinkle on top of muffins
+• 1 cup White granulated sugar, plus a little extra to sprinkle on top of muffins

-• 1 cup Mini chocolate chips Plus more to top the muffins
+• 1 cup Mini chocolate chips, Plus more to top the muffins

-• ½ cup Unsalted butter melted and cooled
+• 1/2 cup Unsalted butter, melted and cooled

-• 2 Large eggs room temperature
+• 2 Large eggs, room temperature

-• ¼ cup Sour cream room temperature
+• 1/4 cup Sour cream, room temperature

-• 2 teaspoon Pure vanilla extract
+• 2 tsp Pure vanilla extract

-• 1 cup Buttermilk room temperature
+• 1 cup Buttermilk, room temperature

 Instructions